2020 Trans-Am Series

 The 2020 Trans-Am Series season is the 52nd running of the Trans-Am Series.
-The National Championship began on March 1 and will run for twelve rounds.
-Within this championship, a Northern Cup and Southern Cup are also awarded consisting of the point totals from certain rounds for drivers who are not running the full season.
-A separate West Coast Championship will also be held with some rounds separate from the national series and some together.
+The National Championship began on March 1 and was planned to run for twelve rounds, before dropping to nine rounds due to the COVID pandemic.
+Within this championship, a Northern Cup and Southern Cup were also awarded consisting of the point totals from certain rounds for drivers who were not running the full season.
+A separate West Coast Championship was also held with the majority of the rounds separate from the national series following schedule changes due to the pandemic.